-Andreas Pöllmann (Ph.D., 2008, M.A., 2004, Department of Sociology, University of Essex, UK) is a full time researcher and lecturer in “intercultural education” at the Chemnitz University of Technology in Germany.
+Andreas Pöllmann (Ph.D., 2008, M.A., 2004, Department of Sociology, University of Essex, UK) is a full time researcher and lecturer in intercultural education at Paderborn University in Germany.

 Pöllmann, A. (2017).
 Intercultural education and the realization of intercultural capital in Mexico. iMex Revista: México Interdisciplinario, 6(12), 80-93.

 Pöllmann, A. (2016).
 Habitus, reflexivity and the realization of intercultural capital: The (unfulfilled) potential of intercultural education.
 Cogent Social Sciences, 2(1), 1-12.
 DOI: 10.1080/23311886.2016.1149915.

 Pöllmann, A. (2013).
 Intercultural capital: Toward the conceptualization, operationalization, and empirical investigation of a rising marker of socio-cultural distinction.
 SAGE Open, 3(2), 1-7.
 DOI: 10.1177/2158244013486117.